 Whilst we look to assist as much as we can, there are of course things we cannot do, or cannot involve ourselves in.
 Below is a general list of things we cannot do or be involved in:

-- Provide clothing, hats, gloves etc. for re-sale (a register is maintained accordingly);
+- Provide clothing, hats, gloves for re-sale (a register is maintained accordingly).

-- Provide money for prescriptions or over-the-counter medicines;
+- Provide money for prescriptions or over the counter

 - Provide legal advice (we occasionally have referral solicitors who can assist).